About Me

 As soon as I could afford to financially break off on my own, I did!

-and of course, Dr. Tom Mitchell .
+and of course, my biggest influence has been Dr. Tom Mitchell

-Dr. Tom is a best selling author, veterinary behaviorist and world renowned dog trainer, who founded Absolute Dogs, and Behavet over a decade ago.
+Dr. Tom is a best selling author, world renowned veterinary behaviorist, and dog trainer, who founded Absolute Dogs and Behavet over a decade ago.

-His newest projects are the Help My Dog Hub and Help My Dog Podcast that are transforming the lives of reactive dogs and owners all over the world!
+Help My Dog Podcast that are transforming the lives of reactive dogs and owners all over the world!

 American Veterinary Society for Animal Behavior Position Statement